Knowledge graphSettings

 Client-server interaction

-The client sends an HTTP request, and the server returns a status code, headers, and optionally a body.
+The client sends an HTTP request and the server returns a status code, headers, and optionally a body — an asymmetric exchange where initiative always sits on the client side.

 Stateless processing